botenredwolf/vsmod-GeothermalInsanity/README.md

 KNOWN ISSUES:
 - Requires client has mod installed locally or temperature reading on HUDs will be inaccurate (confirmed); player *MAY* go hypothermic (unconfirmed).
 - Release v1.1.0 maintains requirement for client-side install and will announce such on server join due to above issue.
+- Swimming in deep water also produces warm environment.
+Will likely be fixed in a future release.
+- Can be cheesed with mountainous overhangs.
+Working on a solution.

 Shamelessly hiked from chriswa's code.
 Original README.md contents: